fabiopernisi/PromptingThesis/README.md

 # PromptingThesis
-This repo contains the code and other relevant documents realted to the Bachelor Thesis.
+This repo contains the code and other relevant documents related to the Bachelor Thesis.

 In CoT_notebooks the paths to prompt files need to be adjusted to run the code.